News, events, media, seminars and more

-One reason is to do with efficiency – data may sit on remote email servers, decommissioned computers or mobile phones and iPads, which may be hard to access both physically and in terms of the skills and tools needed to extract the data.
+One reason is to do with efficiency.
+Data may sit on remote email servers, decommissioned computers or mobile phones and iPads.
+These may be hard to access both physically and in terms of the skills and tools needed to extract the data.
 Engaging an expert may actually reduce the overall costs of the exercise.

 Please contact us on 0207 438 2045 to speak with a dedicated Civil Case Manager, who will be happy to assist you.